tc-playground/linux-playground/virtualisation/boot/preseed.md

 ## Introduction

-A `preseed` is a special file mounted inside a linux operating system image that pre-defines the user options specified when the operating system is installed for the first time.
+A `preseed` is a special file mounted inside a (debian) linux operating system image that pre-defines the user options specified when the operating system is installed for the first time.

 ---